wVibzz/ImmersiveWinds/README.md

 - Enhanced Weather Integration: Integrate wind effects seamlessly with existing weather systems.
 The more severe the weather, the higher the winds!

-# Upcoming:

-- ~~Better wind physics simulated around Walls and Caves.~~
-- Improved config functionality
-- Different wind levels based on dimensions
-- [Bug fix] Mod only creates config file if ModMenu is installed
-- Updrafts from heat source blocks
-- Code basis for more weather types with commands.

 # Next:
-- New Cloud system
+- New Cloud system (not a localized weather system just an asthetic and code basis)

-# Far out:

 - Custom wind particles
 - Custom Rain Particles that have direction and magnitude!
 (OHH YEAH!)
 - Custom Snow Particles.
+- New weather types
+- Seperate Rain weather type into rain or snow
+- Seperate Thunder weather type into rain+thunder or snow+thunder

+# Far out:
 - Localized weather system
+- Underwater currents + physics engine for particles and player
-- New weather types
+- Tornadoes

 - More to come!
 If you want to suggest a feature feel free to do so on my [Github Issues](https://github.com/wVibzz/ImmersiveWinds/issues)!
 ##